 We usually consider a supply of real property to be made in the province where it is situated.
-A taxable supply made in a participating province is subject to the HST (for HST rate information, see the chart "GST/HST rates" on page 8), and a taxable supply made in a non-participating province is subject to the GST.
+A taxable supply made in a participating province is subject to the HST (for HST rate information, see the chart on page 7), and a taxable supply made in a non-participating province is subject to the GST.